openstack/training-guides/doc/upstream-training/03-technical-committee.rst

 Exercise
 ========

-`Each APC / ATC in the class add a URL to the etherpad proving it`
+`Each APC/ATC in the class should add a URL to the etherpad proving it`